freekrai/freekrai.github.io/_posts/2016-07-18-heer-mac-hardware.md

 There is definitely something going on, with no new hardware releases in a while, and a new MacOS update looming, we _have_ to get updated MacBook Pros and Mac Pros soon (September?), right?

 I'm pretty sure we won't see another update for the MacBook Air.
 I really do  think the Macbook Air exists solely to occupy that sub-$1000 price range until Apple can sell a year-old MacBook for $899.
+Apple did the same thing with the white MacBook a few years ago between the release of the first MacBook Air and the newer MacBook Airs

-That said, Apple may roll out a minor speed-bump update to the MacBook Airs, but I really don’t expect them to.
 The future is just MacBooks and MacBook Pros (and iPad Pros).